 Welcome to Island Books – the exclusive six-hundred square feet bookstore of Alice Island.
 Now meet its owner A J Fikry, who could make anyone feel unwelcome at any given time.
 This snobbish, snarky, middle aged, widower lives in a small apartment right on top of the store.
-The book titled The Collected Works of A J Fikry could have even been named as The Epistles of A J Fikry.
+The book titled The Collected Works of A J Fikry aka The Storied Life of A J Fikry could have even been named as The Epistles of A J Fikry.
 Reason: each Chapter opens with a crisp note.
 Each of this note is written to Maya, the adopted daughter.
 Tuck this thought at the back of your head, since we will return to this a bit later.

 The story begins with Amelia, a Sales Representative, meeting A J Fikry to present her press’s catalog and making a pitch.
 Things don’t really go well as planned.
 A classic case of messed up first impressions that change eventually.
 Well, this may seem a clichéd scenario, however I admired the way it was handled.
 Mainly, how someone from a distant corner eventually turns into “The Significant Other”.
 But there’s a catch, as it always happens, Amelia Loman is engaged to a soldier.
 Now, you may want to read the book to know how this pans out, and how A.J. wins her over.

 “Sometimes books don’t find us until the right time.”